-The carrying value of mineral properties and property, plant and equipment is \$2,170,235 and \$64,133,124, respectively, as disclosed in Note 9 and Note 10.
+The carrying value of mineral properties and property, plant and equipment as of 31 March 2023 is \$1,966,289 and \$59,573,917, respectively, as disclosed in Note 9 and Note 10.
 While assessing whether any indications of impairment exist for mineral properties, consideration is given to both external and internal sources of information.
 Information that management considers includes, changes in the market, and changes in the economic and legal environment in which the Group operates that are not within its control that could affect the recoverable amount of mineral properties.
 Internal sources of information include the manner in which mineral properties are being used or are expected to be used and indications of expected economic performance of the assets.
 Estimates include but are not limited to estimates of the discounted future after-tax cash flows expected to be derived from the Group's mineral properties, costs to sell the properties and the appropriate discount rate.
 Reductions in metal price forecasts, reductions in the amount of recoverable mineral reserves and mineral resources, and/or adverse current economics can result in a write-down of the carrying amounts of the Group's mineral properties.